-step 3- A strong connection to stars and space and celestial events
+Step 3- A strong connection to stars and space.

-Conversely, about ten hours later as night was about to turn into day, I glimpsed Venus in her beauty staring back at me.
-The planet was so radiant in its brightness that it somehow made the billions of other stars seem small and insignificant, although that is not an accurate depiction of all the other stars.
+Conversely, as night was about to turn into day, I glimpsed Venus in her beauty, staring back at me through my bedroom window.
+The planet was so radiant in its brightness that it somehow made the billions of other stars seem small and insignificant.
+However, that’s an inaccurate depiction of all the other stars not named Venus.

-When we look closely at the night sky and notice that there are billions of stars and planets and that we as humans are all spinning around on one giant rock called Earth that is hurtling through space and time, it is only then can we begin to fathom the enormous nature of our existence.
+These events also serve to keep us grounded and make us realize how small and insignificant we are.
+When we look closely at the night sky, we notice that there are billions of stars and planets and that we as humans are all spinning around on one giant rock called earth that is hurtling through space and time.
+Only then can we begin to fathom the enormous nature of our existence.